-A dozen games have gone, we’re not quite a third of the way into the season and already, five teams have sacked their manager with Swansea’s Paul Clement – the third manager they employed last term – reportedly under real pressure too.
+A dozen games have gone in the EPL, we’re not quite a third of the way into the season and already, five teams have sacked their manager with Swansea’s Paul Clement – the third manager they employed last term – reportedly under real pressure too.

 The TV money has instead become the gateway to dependency.
 The thought of losing it is so harrowing that clubs will do anything to get the next fix, no matter how short term the thinking.
 That desperation is only reinforced by a quick scan of the Championship table where, of the relegated teams from last term, Hull and Sunderland look as if they might drop again and Middlesbrough fail to convince that they could be set for an immediate return to the top.
 Being a yo-yo club is not as easy as it once was, so you best not drop down.

 It all leads to a “play it safe” mentality, employing managers like Allardyce and Tony Pulis simply because they’ve never been relegated.
 Meanwhile, a generation of young British coaches can barely get a sniff of a job at the top, while going foreign in mid-season seems too big a risk to take for too many.
 That is not to dismiss what Allardyce, Moyes et al have to offer, for there’s no better teacher than experience, but is it good for the game, having them in the front line as they close in on pensionable age?

 It’s unlikely to happen, for so much of football management is about ego – how could it be otherwise? – but surely a better set up would be to have these men in a mentoring role rather than being in the spotlight, involved at the club but not running it.
 Might clubs not be better served by employing Allardyce in a consultancy position, standing behind, for instance, Kevin Nolan, as he learns the ropes, Nolan currently doing that with Notts County in League Two.